 A criminal record does not automatically disqualify a candidate from employment.
 In fact, The Equal Employment Opportunity Commission (EEOC) has sued companies for doing this, claiming they violated Title VII of the Civil Rights Act of 1964.

-It’s not illegal for an employer to ask questions about an applicant’s background, including criminal history, but some states and cities have special rules on when and how you can inquire about this information.
-For example, the “ban the box” movement is growing, and a number of states do not allow employers to use a checkbox on applications that ask candidates if they have a criminal record.
+It’s not illegal for an employer to ask questions about an applicant’s background.
+This includes criminal history as well.
+However, some states have special rules on when and how you can inquire about this information.
+For example, the “ban the box” movement is rapidly growing.
+As a result, a number of states do not allow employers to use a checkbox on applications that ask candidates if they have a criminal record.

 “Any time you use an applicant’s or employee’s background information to make an employment decision, regardless of how you got the information, you must comply with federal laws that protect applicants and employees from discrimination.
-That includes discrimination based on race, color, national origin, sex, or religion; disability; genetic information (including family medical history); and age (40 or older),” according to the EEOC.
+That includes discrimination based on race, color, national origin, sex, or religion.
+It also includes disability; genetic information (including family medical history); and age (40 or older),” according to the EEOC.

-The majority of employers choose to run an employment criminal background check and should be aware that laws are enforced by the EEOC.
+The majority of employers choose to run an employment criminal background check.
+They should always be aware that laws are EEOC compliant.
 The most important thing to remember is to treat everyone equally throughout the hiring process.
 For example, it’s illegal to run an employment criminal background check only on people of a certain race.
-Doing so would clearly be evidence of discrimination and that would be grounds for a lawsuit by the EEOC, which can come with heavy fines and expenses, not to mention the potential of a tarnished brand reputation.
+Doing so would clearly be evidence of discrimination and that would be grounds for a lawsuit by the EEOC.
+The lawsuit can come with heavy fines and expenses, not to mention the potential of a tarnished brand reputation.

 The EEOC states: “Take special care when basing employment decisions on background problems that may be more common among people of a certain race, color, national origin, sex, or religion; among people who have a disability; or among people age 40 or older.
 For example, employers should not use a policy or practice that excludes people with certain criminal records if the policy or practice significantly disadvantages individuals of a particular race, national origin, or another protected characteristic, and does not accurately predict who will be a responsible, reliable, or safe employee.
 In legal terms, the policy or practice has a ‘disparate impact’ and is not ‘job related and consistent with business necessity.'”